4warned/STINGARv2-readthedocs/docs/prepare_hp_host/register_in_stingar.md

 Prepare Honeypot Host Machine
 =================

-<h3>You must have root access on an ubuntu 18.04 server to host a honeypot.</h3>
+<h3>You must have root access on an ubuntu 20.04 (or later) server to host a honeypot.</h3>

-Currently, honeypots can only be hosted on <b>ubuntu 18.04</b>; one honeypot per server.
+Currently, honeypots can only be hosted on <b>ubuntu 20.04 or later</b>; one honeypot per server.
 You need the following info:

 *  The IP address or domain name of the machine that will host the honeypot.
 *  The username with root access that is used to access this machine.